algernon/Kaleidocode/01-on-the-wings-of-mr-butterfly/01-introductions.md

 must hurry and bring this device to Mr. Mouse, he is eagerly expecting it.*".
 Then Mr. Butterfly paused for a moment, and concluded: "*You know what?
 Come with me, and Mr. Mouse can thank you in person for helping me!
 We'll have some tea and bagels, and proper introductions.
-What say you?"
+What say you?*"

 <!-- TODO: A picture of the twins thinking together -->